dustyburwell/dustyburwell.github.com/_drafts/built_in_inclusion.md

 ---
 layout: post
-title: "Inclusivity must be built in to te system"
+title: "Inclusivity must be built in to the system"
-description: "Stuff"
+description: "Some thoughts on inclusivity"
 author: Dusty
 tags:
 - managment